We provide treatment for children, adolescents and adults with autism spectrum disorder. This includes testing and diagnosis.

 One of autism’s “core deficits” is a lack of social and communication skills.
 Many children with autism and Asperger’s Syndrome or Aspergers Syndrome need help in building the skills they need to hold a conversation, connect with a new friend, or even navigate the playground.
 Social skills therapy can help out setting up and facilitating peer-based social interactions.
 We often use books and programs developed by Michelle Garcia Winner such as her “Social Behaviour Mapping” to address these issues.

 Do you provide play therapy?

-What about basic behaviour therapy for problematic behaviours
+What about behaviour therapy for problematic behaviours

-Children with autism and Asperger’s Disorder are often frustrated.
+Children and adolescents with autism and Asperger’s Disorder are often frustrated.
 They are misunderstood, have a tough time communicating their needs, suffer from hyper-sensitivities to sound, light and touch and constant anxiety.
-Using Functional Behaviour Analysis we will help you figure out just what lies behind negative behaviors, and recommend both changes to the environment and routines to improve behavior as well as what specific new skills are needed to address the function of the behaviour (called a Functionally Equivalent Replacement Behaviour or FERB).
+Using Functional Behaviour Analysis (FBA) we will help you figure out just what lies behind negative behaviours, and recommend both changes to the environment and routines to improve behavior as well as what specific new skills are needed to address the function of the behaviour (called a Functionally Equivalent Replacement Behaviour or FERB).
 Behaviour interventions are developed for use in the home, school or community.

 Can you help us with School Problems?